Nutlope/llamacoder/README.md

 ## Future Tasks

+- [ ] Experiment with a prompt rewriter and launch this as well
+- [ ] Make the toast that opens better like a modal for sharability
 - [ ] Add sharability to people can take their apps and share them publicly
 - [ ] Add the ability to toggle on and off shadcn components and others
 - [ ] Launch support for different themes – somehow pass down variables to components